What is it?

 At £130 the 412GW is a bit pricier than the almost as good 312GW.
 Obviously, it does have the advantage of higher resolution and higher frame rates – but if you just want to protect yourself against bad drivers the 312GW will do the job perfectly, for £30 less.

 On the other hand, if you’re keen to record extremely high-quality, clear footage - for example if you live in a busy town and are prone to encountering hazardous situations - then an extra £30 isn’t much.
-It’ll get you clearer, more fluid footage, which for a lot of dash cam buyers matters more than value - and it's still much cheaper than a lot of inferior cameras too.
-Bravo, Nextbase.
+It’ll get you clearer, more fluid footage, which for a lot of dash cam buyers matters more than value - and it's still much cheaper than many inferior cameras.